Chapter 14

 She signals the beachhead.
 At her command, the artisans scrabble and crash, faster than before, vying for mortar.

 Sometimes an artisan of note is ushered into Father’s clique, and Dorset’s mother was one of the best.
-The last artisans standing receive a reward: they do not pilot their probes.
+The most talented artisans receive a reward: they do not pilot their probes.

-Because I’m a wretch, I slather my misery around.
+I’m a wretch, so I slather my misery.

-They say it’s an honor to become a pilot.
-Most seem intent on avoiding this accolade.
+And they say it’s an honor to become a pilot.

 Dorset takes an exaggerated swipe at me.
 I dodge it easily.

-The Archangel elected the builders, and their labors sustain Father.
-They’re beholden to an ancient ideal.
+The Archangel elects the artisans, their labors sustain Father: they’re beholden to an ancient ideal.

 I’m so low, I learn about probe duty.